Cuisine in the early modern world: Location

 The geographic region largely determined the type and amount of food that would be available naturally and through trade.
 Diets also varied depending on climate as each climate created different environments for specific plants and animals to live in, both of which work together to produce diets for that region.
-One notable difference would be that tropical regions having more natural vegetation incorporated into that region's diet while arctic regions depend on the fishing industry.
+One notable difference would be that tropical regions having more natural vegetation incorporated into that region's diet while arctic regions depends on the fishing industry.

 Trade also was a large influence in which items were available and able to be traded and thus, spread to other regions.
 The early modern world saw the expansion of the spice trade through Spanish, Dutch, and Chinese trade routes.
-Following the established trade routes of the Spice Trade, items that were circulated includes pepper, cotton, aromatics, slaves, animals, jewels, clothing, and dyes.
+Following the established trade routes of the Spice Trade, items that were circulated include pepper, cotton, aromatics, slaves, animals, jewels, clothing, and dyes.
 In addition to goods being traded, knowledge of food preparation and also worked to add to the field of botany.